triciaax/Wine-and-Dine/README.md

 ## How to use it
+### Find your cocktail recipe
 1. Search for your alochol type
+2. Click "FIND A RECIPE" to find a recipe for your preferred alcohol

+### Find your food recipe
-2. Search for your protein type
+1. Search for your protein type
+2. Click "FIND A RECIPE" to find a recipe for your preferred protein

 ## User Story
 **AS** A user